Shahabed/Data-Analysis-ML/README.md

 # Data-Analysis and ML
-Herein, the state of art algorithems for different aspect of data analysis and ML are presented.
+Herein, the state of the art algorithems for different aspect of data analysis and ML are presented.